JCLMantilla/TW3_cicd/README.md

 # Azure CI/CD

-I have never used Azure services however, I know that my CI/CD practice can be implemented and it is a standard practice usingw the following services:
+I have never used Azure services however, however, I know for a fact that my CI/CD strategy are a standard of the industry and can be easily implemented in Azure using the following services:

 Azure Kubernetes Service (AKS): Managed Kubernetes cluster Azure Container Registry (ACR): Docker image registry